stellarscripts/stellar_firma_transcripts/_posts/2020-08-14-executivequarterly-ep39e5yg-no.1-id1.md

 #### SIGMUND

 No!
 No, I wouldn't-- I wouldn't like that.
-Not that I wouldn't like to meet a member of Standards, it's just the hammer... __[unnerved]__ the hammer.
+Not that I wouldn't like to meet a member of Standards, it's just the hammer... *(unnerved)* the hammer.
 Oh, the hammer.
+Um...

-Um...__ [shifts uncomfortably in seat]__ Okay.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[shifts uncomfortably in seat]__

+Okay.

 #### NUMBER 1

 Do you think it's appropriate that Number 48 uses a hammer?

-#### SIGMUND [stammers]
+#### SIGMUND

-Absolutely.
+__[stammers]__ Absolutely.
 Um, anything that Number 48 feels is appropriate in, in the pursuance of-- of their duty of, of kinetic vengeance is, is fine by me.
 Fine by me, Sigmund Sh-Shankeray.
 How 'bout-- how about I ask you another question?
 Um, if there was any one thing you could change about your job what would it be?

 #### NUMBER 1